-Today, UC Berkeley is widely known as the preeminent public university in America.
-Years ago, Berkeley was known as the home of the Free Speech Movement.
-The Berkeley Blog bridges these two worlds.
+Today, UC Berkeley is widely known as the preeminent public university in the United States, and as the home of the Free Speech Movement.
+The Berkeley Blog bridges these two.

-We created this interactive site to give voice to the ideas and opinions of our professors in a forum that encourages public comment.
-Our authors include more than 175 UC Berkeley professors and scholars who share their thoughts on topical national and global issues.
-As the nation searches for answers to a litany of burning questions and issues, this site serves as a virtual blackboard for the game-changing ideas pulsing around the campus.
+We created this interactive site to give voice to our scholars’ ideas and opinions in a forum that encourages public comment.
+Our authors include some 300 UC Berkeley faculty members, graduate students and other scholars, who share their thoughts on topical national and global issues with which we all grapple.
+This blog serves as a virtual blackboard for ideas and expertise found on the Berkeley campus.

 The thoughts expressed here are not that of the University, not official, not predictable, and not of one mind.
-As in the spirit of the Free Speech Movement, the thoughts expressed here are those of the individual authors.
+In the spirit of the Free Speech Movement, the thoughts expressed here are those of the individual authors.

 We welcome your comments.
 The ground rules for joining the conversation, drawn from the UC Berkeley Principles of Community, are as follows: